-As an attorney, many people call my office asking, “What are the steps to filing a personal injury lawsuit?”
+As a personal injury attorney, many people call my office asking, “What are the steps to filing a personal injury lawsuit?”
 The best way to move forward is to schedule a free consultation with my office and allow me to review your case in detail.
 This allows a plan to be created that’s specific to your unique case.

 In general, here is what you should do prior to coming in for your case evaluation: